DIY Beginner Macrame Garland Tutorial

 And Willy agrees that it also makes a great cat toy.
 It’s a win-win for all of us, isn’t it?

 And guess what the best thing is?
-At the end of this step-by-step tutorial and practicing little pieces of macrame over and over again, you actually can move on to a bigger piece because they are all very similar.
-If you know how to do different knots then you can come up with your own creations.
+At the end of this step-by-step tutorial and after repeatedly practicing with little macrame pieces, you can move on to a bigger piece because they are all very similar.
+You can create your own macrame creations if you know how to do different basic knots.

 More of my easy beginner macrame projects